robrix/A-Swiftly-Tilting-Parser/Parsing with Derivatives in ObjC vs. Swift.md

 # LAZINESS 😴

-### DO ONLY WHAT YOU MUST, ONLY WHEN YOU MUST
+### DO ONLY WHAT YOU MUST, WHEN YOU MUST

-- Evaluate the parsers in alternations, concatenations, repetitions, & reductions at the last moment
+- Alternations, concatenations, repetitions, & reductions use closures to delay evaluation

 - Avoids nontermination when constructing the derivative

-- Necessary to even construct cyclic grammars!
+- Necessary to even *construct* cyclic grammars!

 ---